marcelotduarte/cx_Freeze/doc/src/setup_script.rst

     :option:`uac_uiaccess` option.

 .. versionchanged:: 7.0
-    :option:`base` option has new pre-defined values: "gui" and "service".
-    "console" remains the default value.
+    :option:`base` option has new pre-defined values: "gui" and "service" ("console" remains the default value).

 .. versionchanged:: 8.0
     :option:`base` option does not accept the old values "Win32GUI" and "Win32Service" in Python 3.13+.

+.. versionchanged:: 8.6
+    :option:`base` option has a new pre-defined value: "gui_dgpu"
+    - this ensures that frozen applications automatically prefer the high-performance discrete GPU on Windows systems with hybrid graphics (NVIDIA Optimus / AMD PowerXpress)

 .. seealso::